Introduction to Technical Mathematics

 Mode of Delivery / Planned Learning Activities and Teaching Methods

 The basics of learning constitutes of lectures where the theory is explained and examples are given.
+An essential ingredient of learning, however, consists of exercises which are gone through during the lectures, and independent homework performed by the student.
 A mere attending the lectures and listening to the lecturer is not sufficient for proper learning.
-In practice, an independent pondering of the contents of the course becomes best realized when a student solves exercises in groups at reharsals and independently at home, the problems given by the lecturer.
+In practice, an independent pondering of the contents of the course becomes best realized when a student solves independently, at home, the problems given by the lecturer.
 Solutions to the problems are given during the lectures.

 Grade 1: The student knows those subjects of the course, which are necessary for the forthcoming studies and working life.